swifweb/webber/README.md

 ### New project

-You could either clone one of templates from swifweb organization repos or you could use `webber`
+You can either simply execute `webber new` or clone one of templates manually

-single page app
 ```bash
 git clone https://github.com/swifweb/spa-template myspawebsite
 cd myspawebsite